arshvimal/full_stack_assessment_skeleton/docs/README.md

 ### solution

+- Notes:

+  - The `/home/find-by-user` endpoint supports pagination.
+The endpoint returns the results, current page, total pages and total homes.
+You can choose a particular page by using the url query `page`.

+    ```url
+    localhost:3000/home/find-by-user/10?page=11
+    ```

+  - The `/home/update-users` takes home id and list of user ids as input.

+    ```json
+    // Example
+    {
+      "homeId": 131,
+      "userIds": [2, 10]
+    }

+    // Sanitization Example
+    {
+      "homeId": "131",
+      "userIds": ["2", 10]
+    }
+    ```

 - To run the solution directly, clone the backend folder and follow the steps

   - Install the dependencies by going to the homellc-api folder.